Jon Anderson: 1980–1990: Solo career, return to Yes, and ABWH

 In early 1983, Anderson was contacted by Phil Carson of Atlantic Records who suggested that he hear a tape of demos that Cinema, a new group formed of Squire, White, Kaye, and guitarist Trevor Rabin, with Horn as producer, had developed for a new album.
 Anderson was invited to sing lead vocals on the album and join the group, which he accepted.
 Cinema then changed their name to Yes, and 90125, released in November 1983, became Yes's best selling album.
 In 1987, the group released its successor, Big Generator.

 Anderson appeared on the song "Cage of Freedom" from the 1984 soundtrack for a re-release of the Fritz Lang film Metropolis.
 In 1985, his song "This Time It Was Really Right" was featured on the soundtrack for St. Elmo's Fire.
 He also sang "Silver Train" and "Christie" on the soundtrack to Scream for Help by John Paul Jones.
 Along with Tangerine Dream, he appeared on the song "Loved by the Sun" for Legend (1985).
 Anderson released a Christmas-themed solo album, 3 Ships (1985).
 Biggles: Adventures in Time (1986) features two songs sung by Anderson.
 In early 1986, Anderson recorded a single with Mike Oldfield (Shine) and later shot a video with him in Barbados.

-During this year, he recorded some demo tracks that would later be reworked.
+During 1986, Anderson recorded some demo tracks that would later be reworked.
 He and Vangelis also started writing new songs and recording demos for another album.
 Though the album was not made, they performed live together on 6 November 1986.
 The last three years of the 1980s saw Anderson sing on "Moonlight Desires" on Gowan's album Great Dirty World (1987), record his fifth solo album In the City of Angels, sing on "Stop Loving You" on the Toto album The Seventh One (1988), and record an album that would later be released as The Lost Tapes of Opio.
 He also sang on the songs "Within the Lost World" and "Far Far Cry" for the Jonathan Elias album Requiem for the Americas.

 In 1988, after Yes' Big Generator tour, Anderson reunited with Bruford, Wakeman, and Howe to form Anderson Bruford Wakeman Howe (ABWH) with bassist Tony Levin.
-They recorded one album and supported it with a successful world tour.
+They recorded one album and supported it with a world tour.